Matstah/atcn_project/Project/README.md

 These instructions will get the network and firewall up and running.

 For convenience you can start the `open_terminals.sh` script in the _Project_ folder.
 This starts several _xterm_ windows.
 The **mininet is started automatically** in one of the windows!!
-The script asks you, if you want to start all controllers immediately (wait for until mininet is available) or if it just open a "reasonable (=5)" additional windows.
+The script asks you, if you want to start all controllers immediately (wait until mininet setup has completed) or if it should open "reasonable (=5)" additional CLI windows.

 ### Network
-The network we provide for testing our firewall looks like the following.
-The firewall (red) is connected to the "internet" or _external network_ (blue) and an _internal network_ with hosts (green) and a server (yellow).
+The network we provide for testing our firewall looks like the following: The firewall (red) is connected to the "internet" or _external network_ (blue) and an _internal network_ with hosts (green) and a server (yellow).

 <p align="center">
 <img src="images/topology.png" title="network topology">